wetransform-os/rasdaman/doc/main/04_ql-guide.rst

 The select statement allows for the retrieval from array collections.
 The result is a set (collection) of items whose structure is defined in the select clause.
-Result items can be arrays, atomic values, or structs.
+Result items can be arrays or scalar values.
 In the where clause, a condition can be expressed which acts as a filter for the result set.
 A single query can address several collections.